 Veto rights over the appointment of senior management or the determination of the budget typically confer the power to exercise decisive influence on the undertaking concerned.
-Veto rights over a business plan will normally also confer the same power if the business plan sets out details on the company's aims and measures for achieving them.
+Veto rights over a business plan will normally also do so if the business plan sets out details on the company's aims and measures for achieving those aims.
 Veto rights over the company's investment policy are also considered to confer control if the investments in question constitute an essential feature of the market in which the company is active.

-Internal restructurings or reorganizations are not covered by the Competition Act, provided they do not result in a change of control.
+Internal restructurings or reorganizations are not caught by the Competition Act, provided they do not result in a change of control.